DIY Project to Update Your Fireplace with Paint

-You may remember back last spring, I shared how our living room makeover was coming along.
+You may remember when I shared how our living room makeover was coming along.
 We all agreed it was much better!

-But even in that post, I still wasn’t ready to show off the other half of the space, because it still looked like this:
+But in that post, I still wasn’t ready to show off the other half of the space where the outdated fireplace sat staring at me, because it still looked like this:

-I decided that instead of trying to chisel it out and install new tile, I would use paint on it also.
-It was a bit of a gamble, but I figured if it didn’t go well, I would be back in the same space where I started.
-So, why not give it a go?
+I decided that instead of trying to chisel it out and install new natural stone tile or fireplace brick, I would just paint it too!
+It was a bit of a gamble, but I figured if it didn’t go well, I would be back in the same place I started.

 This post contains links to websites outside of LostandFoundDecor.com.
 These links are provided for your shopping convenience.
 It does not cost you any more to purchase products through these links, but we do earn a small commission when you do and it helps to support our blog.
 Thanks for the love!